The Emirates Group

 The Emirates Group (مجموعة الإمارات) is a state-owned Dubai-based international aviation holding company headquartered in Garhoud, Dubai, United Arab Emirates, near Dubai International Airport.
-The Emirates Group comprises dnata, an aviation services company providing ground handling services at 126 airports, and Emirates Airline, the largest airline in the Middle East.
-Emirates Airlines flies to over 150 destinations across 6 continents, operating a fleet of over 250 wide-bodied aircraft.
+The Emirates Group comprises dnata, an aviation services company providing ground handling services at 126 airports, and Emirates, the largest airline in the Middle East.
+Emirates flies to over 150 destinations across 6 continents, operating a fleet of over 250 wide-bodied aircraft.
 The airline has 170 aircraft on order worth US$58 billion.
 The Emirates Group has a turnover of approximately US$28.3 billion and employs over 105,000 employees across all its business units and associated firms, making it one of the biggest employers in the Middle East.
 The company is wholly owned by the Government of Dubai directly under the Investment Corporation of Dubai and as part of Dubai Inc.

 Head office

 The airline's head office is in the Emirates Group building in Al-Garhoud, Dubai.
 The building is located on Airport Road, across from the site of the Emirates Engineering Centre built in 2007.
 A tunnel connects the building to Dubai International Airport.
 Construction of the building cost AED 700 million (US$191 million).
 Construction began in 2004 and was scheduled to end in 2007.
 Emirates self-financed the construction.
 Over 6,000 employees work in the building.
 Previously the airline's head office was the Airline Centre along the clock tower Roundabout in Dubai.